l1ghtsource/l1ghtsource/README.md

 Service for multi-label classification of customer reviews in the field of e-commerce for the Samokat company.

-*Worked with*: transformers, peft, skmultilearn, streamlit
+*Worked with*: transformers, peft, skmultilearn, torch, streamlit

 ### [Predicting the segment of advertising creative.
 Digital Breakthrough (UFD) (3/12) [Video & Speech]](https://github.com/l1ghtsource/mediawise-creative-filter)